mnemnion/xterm-rust/marks/modern terminal.md

 The intention with handlers is to provide a reasonably OS-free way of twiddling the pixels on the screen.
 It's well to pretend that everything is cellular, but good to provide a byte-level stream that can make comfortable assumptions about color and pixel availability.
 We shouldn't have to resort to OS resolution for a simple handler to stream bitmap data to the terminal.
 It should be possible to hardware accelerate a complex 3-d system, if you want to play Minecraft in your terminal I'm not here to crush your dreams.
 But there's definitely an intermediate level where a handler can get at the pixels and stream them in unserialized form: we want this to be reasonably fine-grained.
 This is a place where careful aesthetics must rule: this could turn into a minefield of unspecified behavior without good taste.

 I'm thinking a region can have three modes: mixed, bitmap, and opaque.
 An opaque region might not even have a pixel to its name, handling something like audio, or it may be displaying video or any old thing.
 Clearly the programmer is responsible for cross-OS or indeed cross-purpose compatibility, how could it be otherwise?
+An opaque region is able to receive and send terminal commands, but with no particular expectation as to what it will do.

 A bitmapped region is addressed on a per-pixel basis and the terminal simply renders it.
 A mixed region combines rendering instructions to the terminal with cell-filling bitmaps that are stremed on a per-pixel basis: any given cell must either be an instruction (draw an `a`) or a bitmap, with the usual 'failed to render' symbol filling a region that is incorrectly specified.
 I don't want to decide what to do with three pixels in between two characters, and neither do you.